Who should apply

 1. Participation Plan and Budget (maximum of four pages): This should set out why they are interested in the expedition, how their skills suit the position applied for, what they would bring to the expedition, and the nature of their initial post-cruise research plans (including publication plans), and a brief outline of what budget they might need beyond that covered by their institution.

 To maximise the return to ANZIC from the involvement of our scientists on expeditions, we ask that applicants endeavour to assemble a team, including ANZIC scientists, of potential land-based science party members in various fields, set out who has agreed to join that team if you are successful, and what they would aim to do post-cruise.
 The potential existence of such a team, which would provide additional analytical and scientific skills, would strengthen the applications.
 If all went to plan, the team members could be attached to the land-based science party, and thus get early access to material from the vessel.
-Of course, final research plans will depend on the material actually recovered by the vessel, and negotiations in Bremen as to who does what.
+Of course, final research plans will depend on the material actually recovered by the vessel, and agreement amongst the shipboard science party as to who does what.

 2. Curriculum Vitae including selected publications (maximum of two pages)